 DISCUSSION

-Our results indicate that bird populations across three habitats in the High Andes of southern Ecuador have been declining an average 2.8%/yr over an 11 yr sampling period, and this decline is statistically significant.
+Our results indicate that bird populations across three habitats in the High Andes of southern Ecuador have been declining an average 2.8%/yr over an 11 yr sampling period.
 Furthermore, although uncertainty exists around some species level estimates, capture rates declined for 79% (30 of 38) of the species meeting our inclusion criteria of having been sampled in at least 4 discrete years.
 When grouped by diet, body size, primary habitat occupied, or habitat breadth, no particular group of species showed significant differences in rates of decline.
 While natural variation over time in the abundance of birds is to be expected, evidence suggests there are normally considerable interspecific differences in the direction and magnitude of population change (Blake et al. 1994; Ballard et al. 2003; Stouffer et al. 2011, 2020; Boyle and Sigel 2015; Blake and Loiselle 2016).
 We believe that long-term monitoring has not previously documented a generalized decline of such a large and diverse set of bird species, as seen here, in either the High Andes or elsewhere.

 Anthropogenic changes in land use within our study areas could explain some population trends.
-In particular, the native montane shrubland site (SHRUB) saw very modest increases in canopy cover, tree abundance, and shrub density but these changes could account for decreases in abundance of some species such as Lesbia victoria which thrives in urban dry valleys of the region (Tinoco and Astudillo 2007).
+In particular, the native montane shrubland site (SHRUB) saw modest increases in canopy cover, tree abundance, and shrub density but these changes could account for decreases in abundance of some species such as Lesbia victoria which thrives in urban dry valleys of the region (Tinoco and Astudillo 2007).
 Similarly, 7 of the 9 species (78%) showing non-significant increases in population occurred in this habitat where recovery of native shrubs after disturbance was most pronounced.
 However, management practices at all of our study sites eliminated chances for anthropogenic degradation of habitat, and we never observed any overt disturbances to habitat.
 Thus, local changes in land use are not likely to account for the broad declines in abundance we observed.

 Outside of our study sites, we have few data on how habitat may have changed in the immediate area during the years of this study.
 Although the High Andes have suffered centuries of loss of native habitats (White and Maldonado 1991, Hofstede et al. 2002), Gaglio et al. (2017) found that in the highlands of Central Ecuador, overall coverage of natural ecosystems increased slightly during 2000–2014, with afforestation rates of 0.28%/yr at the highest elevations.
 Combined with findings that forest protected areas are effective in reducing deforestation in Tropical Andean forests of Ecuador (Cuenca et al. 2016), the evidence suggests that anthropogenic loss of habitat was not a widespread problem during the monitoring period.
 Looking beyond the years of this study, the time scale of habitat loss would also seem to eliminate the possible occurrence of community-level dynamics such as an extinction debt (Tilman et al. 1994).
 Deﬁned as a time-delayed but deterministic extinction of specialists from a habitat as the community equilibrates after habitat alteration (Tilman et al., 1994), an extinction debt is unlikely here since Ecuadorian forests and grasslands have been impacted by human activities for centuries (White and Maldonado 1991).